Star Trek: Discovery: Writing

-Fuller saw the series as a bridge between Star Trek: Enterprise and The Original Series—which are set around 150 years apart—but set much closer to the latter to allow Discovery to use the latter's iconic designs and costumes; the series ultimately moved away from those designs after Fuller's departure.
+Fuller saw the series as a bridge between Star Trek: Enterprise and The Original Series—which are set over a century apart—but set much closer to the latter to allow Discovery to use the latter's iconic designs and costumes; the series ultimately moved away from those designs after Fuller's departure.
 The first season tells the story of the Federation-Klingon cold war that had been mentioned in Star Trek before but not depicted on screen.
 The season finishes with the end of the war, which allowed the writers to move beyond Fuller's established storyline.
 The second season has a more episodic structure than the first, though it still tells a single serialized story, and it introduces more elements from The Original Series including the USS Enterprise and its crew.
 A goal of the showrunners for the season was to "cement Discovery firmly in the timeline" by reconciling some of the apparent continuity errors from the first season, such as why Discovery's characters and more advanced technology are not mentioned in The Original Series or other previous Star Trek media.
 They achieved this by having Discovery and its crew travel over 900 years into the future at the end of the season which Kurtzman compared to the new timeline created for the film Star Trek to avoid established continuity.